carlsachs/carlsachs/README.md

 </div>

 ## Detroit, Michigan based Full-Stack Developer
-### Looking for Opportunities both remote and on-site
+### Looking for Opportunities both remote and on-site (Willing to stay here or RELOCATE)
 #### Front-End and Design focused development preferred

 ### How to reach me: